THE CHURCH RULES AND MEMBERSHIP

 We welcome all to worship with us and learn together about how to become better followers of Jesus.
 It has always been a biblical principle that Christians be an active part of a fellowship of believers.
 If you become a member of our church you commit yourself to being a part of HACC in Silicon Valley, with common aims and beliefs.

 We are a community church, united by our Christian faith.
 We offer Christian baptism by immersion to all who come to faith in Jesus, and we also welcome into membership those who have been initiated into their Christian faith through Trinitarian baptism by immersion and personal declaration of faith.

 How do I become a member?

-The first step is to speak to the Pastor who will explain more and answer any questions.
+The first step is to speak to the administrator or the minister who will explain more and answer any questions.

 “Do you believe God has called you to serve Christ as part of Haitian American Community Church of Silicon Valley and do you commit yourself to love and serve the Lord within this fellowship and in the world?”

 1. After being immersed in the waters of baptism (if you were not already baptized by immersion);

 2. by letter of recommendation from previous church duly signed by a Pastor (if you were already baptized by immersion);